joesteinkamp/screenshots-design-inspiration/README.md

-# Sourced - Design Inspiration
+# Screenshots - Design Inspiration
 The goal of this project is to create a simple site for finding design inspiration that can be updated by anyone.
 There's been plenty of great app screenshot galleries that have come and gone or stopped being maintained.
 Hopefully, with it being open-source and maintainable by many, it will stay as useful as possible.

 ## For Git Novices
 1. Download & Install [GitHub Desktop](https://desktop.github.com/)
 2. Use GitHub Desktop to pull down the repo.
 Add Repository from "Clone A Repository"
-3. Clone from "URL" using `https://github.com/joesteinkamp/sourced-design-inspiration.git`
+3. Clone from "URL" using `https://github.com/joesteinkamp/screenshots-design-inspiration.git`
 4. Begin making changes in the Local Path on your computer
 5. Push changes